 For example, you should learn the verb “prevent” and the noun “interest” the way they are used:

 Then you can create sentences such as these:

-You should learn expressions when learning different types of words.
-When you learn a new adjective, learn its comparative and superlative forms; when you learn a new verb, learn its forms (infinitive, past, and past participle) and prepositions that go with it; and so on.
+When learning words that are parts of expressions such as those above, you should always learn the whole construction.
+Likewise when you learn a new adjective, learn its comparative and superlative forms; when you learn a new noun, learn its singular and plural form and any prepositions that go with it; and so on.